Farama-Foundation/PettingZoo/docs/index.md

     :name: PettingZoo environments
 ```

-**PettingZoo is a simple, pythonic interface capable of representing general multi-agent reinforcement learning (MARL) problems.** PettingZoo includes a wide variety of reference environments, and tools for creating your own custom environments.
+**PettingZoo is a simple, pythonic interface capable of representing general multi-agent reinforcement learning (MARL) problems.**
+PettingZoo includes a wide variety of reference environments, helpful utilities, and tools for creating your own custom environments.

 Environments can be interacted with using a similar interface to [Gymnasium](https://gymnasium.farama.org):